 IRI Achievement Award

 The IRI Achievement Award, established in 1973, is given to honor outstanding accomplishment in individual creativity and innovation that contribute broadly to the development of industry and to the benefit of society.
-The award is presented at the IRI Annual Meeting.
+The award is presented at the IRI Annual Conference.

 Tangible recognition of the award is an original work of art symbolizing the creative nature of scientific achievement.
 The bronze sculpture expresses the flight of imagination in achieving technological innovation.
 The artist, John Blair, is a renowned sculptor whose work has been exhibited in galleries in New York City and San Francisco.
 His work is on permanent display at the Cavalier Gallery in Stamford, Connecticut.